 In 2004, the newly established company, LAURENZ V. (pronounced Laurenz five), was named after its co-founding partner Laurenz Maria Moser the fifth, the grandson of legendary Lenz Moser III.
 It’s the legacy of Lenz Moser III, or “Grandpa Grüner”, and his famous family of five generations of Austrian winemakers that the name pays respect to.

 Back in the 1920’s, Prof. Dr. Lenz Moser III started to experiment in the vineyards to improve vine cultivating practices and vineyard management techniques.
 It was thanks to the development of the “Lenz Moser Hochkultur” vine-training system (now modern vertical trellising) for Grüner Veltliner that developed the grape into the most ideal white wine variety to cultivate in Austria and therefore helped the variety to become popular.
 Today, a third of the total Austrian viticultural areas are planted with Grüner Veltliner, making it the most popular variety and an international signature wine for Austria.

 While the international sales office of LAURENZ V. is based in Austria’s capital, Vienna, the true home of LAURENZ V. is found in the beautiful Kamptal winegrowing region.
 Here, in Lower Austria, approximately one hour by car northwest of Vienna, you will find the cradle of Grüner Veltliner, accounting for some of the best Grüners from Austria.

 Five distinctive styles of Grüner Veltliner are produced:

-- CHARMING Grüner Veltliner by LAURENZ V., the estate’s flagship wine, represents the reserve tier in the portfolio and is sourced from the best vineyard sites in the Kamptal.
+- CHARMING Grüner Veltliner by LAURENZ V., the estate’s flagship wine, represents the reserve tier in the portfolio and is sourced from our best vineyard sites in the Kamptal.